Need Help? - Call us at (888) 702-1513 or email us at support@labequipmentdirect.com.

 • Proven effectiveness: Saturated steam under pressure kills all pathogens—even tough spores

 • Versatile load handling: Suitable for liquids, glassware, instruments, and waste.
-Prevac units handle porous items better and dry for storage .
+Prevac units handle porous items better and dry them for storage.

 • Precise control: Modern autoclaves maintain strict temperature, time, and pressure setpoints—fully documented for GLP/FDA compliance